xlson/graphite-presentation/showoff/observations_theories_benefits/040_benefits.md

 # Stakeholders #

 * _Ooooh_ what is that?
-* Better understanding of the "technical" domain
+* Shared understanding of the "technical" domain
+* Shared _language_
 * Is it _quite_ ready yet?
 * This looks different than before...